Meteor-Community-Packages/meteor-publish-composite/README.md

 Meteor.subscribe('postsByUser', userId, limit);
 ```

+## Known issues

+This package is great for publishing small sets of related documents.
+Use this for large sets of documents with many child publications and you'll probably experience performance problems.
+Using this package to publish documents for a page with infinite scrolling is probably a bad idea.
+It's hard to offer exact numbers (i.e. don't publish more than X parent documents with Y child publications) so some experimentation may be necessary on your part to see what works for your application.

 ## Reporting issues/bugs

 If you are experiencing an issue with this package, please create a GitHub repo with the simplest possible Meteor app that demonstrates the problem.
 This will go a long way toward helping me to diagnose the problem.